PengInGitHub/MasterThesis/README.md

 1. introduces an improved version of a **custom Ensemble Learning model** that blends tree-ensemble model with linear model, in order to improve model's predictive power in **imbalanced data**.

-2. investigates the state-of-the-arts credit scoring classifiers or algorithms in industry, especially those in China where the Internet financing industry is booming.
-Based on some academic research and industry experience, the limitations of such algorithms are elaborated.
+2. investigates and compares the state-of-the-arts credit scoring classifiers or algorithms implemented in industry, especially those in China where the Internet financing industry is booming.

-3. conducts an **empirical study** on this improved model, test its performance on **four** up-to-date and large-scale dataset.
-All of these are in the field of **online banking credit scoring** which is a business suffering from imbalanced data.
+3. conducts an **empirical study** to test this improved model on its predictive performance, especially on its variance.
+Specifically there are **four** up-to-date and large-scale datasets in the field of **online banking credit scoring** used.

 ### 1. Define the problem